Spiffy Speak

 Putting technological progress to the best use, you can make your windows safer for your children using baby monitors and sensors.
 With smart cameras installed strategically to cover your windows in their picture frame, you can monitor your home from anywhere in the world.
 It provides real-time video feeds so that you can act immediately or bring it to the attention of the caregiver if your child attempts to get to the window.
 With a smart sensor, you can arrange to be notified when your child attempts to enter restricted areas of the home, including the windows.

 That brings us to the end of our top recommendations for window and sill safety.
 As regards ensuring that your baby will not climb over a window, we strongly recommend keeping all your low windows closed & locked when they are not in use or when you are not around.
 But over and above all these measures, we cannot emphasize enough the importance of supervision for young children, especially toddlers.
-Childproof windows are by no means a replacement for an adultâs constant supervision but only an aid to make up for the wee failures of the most scrupulous caretaker.
+Childproofing your windows is by no means a replacement for an adultâs constant supervision but only an aid to make up for the wee failures of the most scrupulous caretaker.
 Nothing is quite as safe as a watchful eye and a caring hand.

 Secondly, seeing windows as merely a source of danger is also not the way ahead.
 Children have great observation skills and love to learn something new every day.
 Teach your little one about the right way to use a window and the possible hazards if used without caution.
 Also, teach older siblings how to protect their little brother/sister from such a danger in your absence.
 These little lessons should also be repeated after some intervals so that they get ingrained into their memory.Â

 If you see your child fidgeting with a window lock/restrictor, discourage such behavior and encourage him/her to rather express the intention behind it.
-If your child simply wants to enjoy the great view, facilitate it from behind babyproof windows.
+If your child simply wants to enjoy the great view, facilitate it from behind safe, babyproofed windows.
 And, that day is not far when the safe way of using the window is learned so well that the need of childproofing the sill/window will not exist anymore.

 READ MORE: TOP SEVEN MISTAKES TO AVOID IN NURSERIES AND KIDSâ ROOM DECOR